boraoztunc/boraoztunc/README.md

 ✤ <a class="goto-social" href="https://blackstyle.design" target="_blank">Black Style Design</a> is an e-commerce platform, displays unique black color products from all over the world.
 Black Style Design features beautiful and functional products, people can actually buy and use.
 We bring boutique curation to the Internet’s largest black style catalog.

 ✤ <a class="goto-social" href="https://prolinky.co" target="_blank">Prolinky</a> makes it super easy to manage all links in one place, and create beautiful, responsive, online stores without coding.
 People can setup stores with their payment/affiliate links, and start selling subscriptions, downloads, products in minutes.

+✤ <a class="goto-social" href="https://crap.house/" target="_blank">Craphouse</a> is an audio space for chatting, brainstorming, debating, or any crap you want to talk about.

 You can find me on <a class="goto-social" href="https://www.linkedin.com/in/boraoztunc/" target="_blank">LinkedIn</a>, my work on <a class="goto-social" href="https://www.behance.net/boraoztunc" target="_blank">Behance</a>, <a class="goto-social" href="https://vimeo.com/boraoztunc" target="_blank">Vimeo</a>, <a href="https://dribbble.com/boraoztunc" class="goto-social" target="_blank">Dribbble</a>, various interests on my <a href="https://blog.boraoztunc.net/" class="goto-social" target="_blank">Tumblr Blog</a>.